ritza-co/internal-articles/docs/docusaurus-to-mintlify-migration.md

+---
+hide:
+  - navigation
+---

 # Migrating from Docusaurus to Mintlify

+**(Looking for help creating docs, or migrating your documentation?
+We love doing that at Ritza.
+Please reach out to gareth at ritza dot co if you'd like to discuss how we can make it painless for you.)**

 [Mintlify](https://mintlify.com) allows users to create documentation using AI.
 In this tutorial you'll learn how you can migrate your documentation from Docusaurus to Mintlify